Photophobia, otherwise known as light sensitivity, is a symptom in which the eyes become sensitive and intolerant to light.

-Incandescent light and fluorescent light are the major sources for photophobia.
+Incandescent light and fluorescent light are the major sources of photophobia.
 These lights, starting from streetlights, interior lights, and the bright rays of sunlight cause severe irritation or pain in the eye.
-These types of sensations are collectively known as photophobia and it requires medication.
+These types of sensations are collectively known as photophobia, which often requires medication.

 Image Credit: BestPhotoPlus / Shutterstock

-A second system known as the melanopsin system specifically senses the light without playing any role in visual creation.
+A second system known as the melanopsin system specifically senses light without playing any role in visual creation.
 There are very few amounts of melanopsin cells in the retina.
-These cells do not turn off, once they are on.
+These cells do not turn off once they are on.

-It is believed that both these cells (cones and melanopsin) set up a sense of brightness, which may cause the trouble.
+It is believed that both cones and melanopsin set up a sense of brightness, which may cause the issues associated with photophobia.

 These cells are found in both the retina and iris, thus making the eye photosensitive.
 In deep brain centers, these cells connect with the trigeminal system and cause pain to the eye.

 Anyone with a sensitive eye can be easily affected with photophobia.
 The eye color of a person has great influence in causing this sensitivity.
 People with light-colored eyes are at greater risk of being affected, as they may have a lower pigment quantity that leads to inefficient scattering of the light beams.
-This inability makes the eye more sensitive to light and causes intense pain.
+This inability makes the eyes more sensitive to light and causes intense pain.